jackdesert/arscca/README.md

 Backlog
 -------

-  * photo of chris
-  * get phone to ring
-  * send feedback url in POST instead of using http_referer
   * Adapt Feedback link to be noticeable on HUGE WIDE SCREENS
   * Footer that looks like a footer (instead of contact info for a driver)
   * Throw error in development mode if totals do not add up
-  * Add note at bottom of page saying that 39+1 == 41
   * Add error checking that compares my math to master time??
   * Dynamicize links to "PAX SOURCE DATA" on each page to use the correct year
   * Decide whether to skip event 3 or not (numbering convention)